GetMyGitHub/codecraft-quadcopter/README.md

 - Click on the PlatformIO button go to home and load the project
 - Connect the ESP321 and be sure that the device is found in the Device menu.

+## In futur
+- Add JTAG  module for testing.